NorskHelsenett/HelseID.Samples/README.md

 ### <a name="ClientCredentials"></a> Client Credentials Grant

 The client credentials grant type is commonly used for server-to-server interactions that must run in the background, without immediate interaction with a user.
 The sample demonstrates how to generate a signed JSON Web Token (JWT) that is used to request access to a web-server.
 An access token is returned and written to the console if the request was approved.
 See [HelseId.Samples.ClientCredentials](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials).

+#### <a name="ClientCredentials.WithChildOrg"></a> Client Credentials with Child Organization

+A modification of the [HelseId.Samples.ClientCredentials](https://github.com/NorskHelsenett/HelseID.Samples/tree/master/HelseId.Samples.ClientCredentials) sample, where a child organization is added as well.
+See [HelseId.Samples.ClientCredentialsWithUnderenhet](https://github.com/NorskHelsenett/HelseID.Samples/tree/Ingvild-samples/HelseId.Samples.ClientCredentialsWithUnderenhet).

 #### <a name="ClientCredentials.Jwk"></a> Client Credentials with JWK